California: Joshua Tree National Park

 So what is redemptive about this place?
 Here is what I love: The boundless space.
 The uniquely Western experience of open skies, the miles of chaparral and alluvial floodplain and desert, stretching out between wherever you are and the Pacific coastline.
 The sense that there is a truly beautiful landscape buried somewhere a few layers beneath - if one could but wipe all the houses and restaurants and strip malls and parking lots and industrial office parks off its surface.
 The culture.
 The interplay between immigrant dreams, mother languages, multigenerational upbringings, and homegrown cuisines that Angelenos so freely navigate, admix, live by.
 The history of the place: native, Spanish, mestizo, Asian diaspora, and beyond.
 Family.
 And yes, that Mediterranean climate.
 The beach in December.
 One could get used to it, it’s true.

 These redeeming qualities are the things we tried to focus on showing little Jordan, in some small way, during his first visit here.
 One day, perhaps, he’ll forgive us for not visiting more often.
 One day, perhaps like us, he’ll have a core of fondness for this place, even as he tries to find his own, different place in the wider world.
-Even as he learns that some places cannot be called home, no matter where the heart is.
+Even as he learns that some places cannot be called home, no matter where the heart once was.

 ———